Setting the Standard

 - On-line access for those who cannot visit.

 - Facilities for specialist and longer term researchers.

 - Grants to encourage military history research and publications.

 - Assistance from knowledgeable, courteous and helpful staff.

 - Prompt response to correspondence.
 Letters, faxes and emails will be responded to within 10 working days and your telephone enquiries within three working days if they cannot be dealt with directly.

-- A Memorial shop specialising in Australian military history, related memorabilia and souvenir items, with a mail order service.
+- A Memorial shop and online retail service specialising in Australian military history, related memorabilia and souvenir items.